Near-global ocean simulation

 Prescribed atmosphere and radiation

-Next we build a prescribed atmosphere state and radiation model, which will drive the development of the ocean simulation.
+Next we build a prescribed atmosphere state and radiation model, which will drive the ocean simulation.
 We use the default Radiation model,

 # The radiation model specifies an ocean albedo emissivity to compute the net radiative